 In the Summer term, parents of girls in Year 5 attend an additional Parents’ Evening with English, Maths and Science teachers prior to the move into Year 6 as this gives staff the opportunity to talk to parents about how the girls have responded to the exam style papers they will be expected to complete in their 11+ examinations.

-Parents also receive a written report on every subject at the end of the Summer term.
+Parents receive a written report, in the form of a letter, at the end of the Summer term.
 This report details the girl’s individual progress, strengths, areas of challenge and recommendations for targets on which she should concentrate.

 Meeting the Head

 The Head is always happy to see parents either by appointment or for a brief chat if she is free.
 She has an Open Door policy and communication with parents is key to a successful school.
 The Head firmly believes that sharing a concern is always the best approach as this means that we can you can receive help, guidance and support from experienced staff who know the girls very well.
 We discourage chatting to other parents about academic matters as sometimes this leads to confusion since the issues are different for each and every girl.
 The teachers are always happy to meet with parents and that is the first person a parent should approach about a concern, however minor, but a discussion with the Head can also be arranged.

 The Head and Deputies are also at the door in the mornings to welcome the girls into school so a quick word then is also possible.

 In the Autumn term of Year 5, the Head meets with all Year 6 parents to discuss future schools.
 Usually one meeting is enough, but this can be an anxious time for parents so the Head makes herself as available as possible for Year 6 parents throughout the whole 11+ examination period, all the way through to the results of the 11+ in February.